DUI Car Insurance in Arizona (2024)

 Outside of legal repercussions, drivers with a DUI will pay higher insurance rates and may even have difficulty finding employment.[2]

-SR-22 certificate in Arizona
+How to get an SR-22 certificate in Arizona

-If you’ve recently had your driver’s license suspended due to a DUI, you must obtain an SR-22 to get back on the road.
+If you’ve recently had your driver’s license suspended due to a DUI, you must obtain an SR-22 certificate to get back on the road.
 An SR-22 certificate demonstrates that you have the state minimum liability insurance coverage.

 You’ll need to find an insurance company that covers high-risk drivers and let it know you require an SR-22.
 When you purchase your policy, your insurance company will inform the DMV that you have auto insurance with adequate coverage.